damianoazzolini/damianoazzolini.github.io/_posts/2021-12-22-PrologGlossary.md

 Car
 ```

-Another concept is the one of *term*, used to denote variables, constants and compound.
+Another concept is the one of *term*, used to denote variables, constants, and compound.
 *Compound terms* (we will call these simply terms) are composed by an atom together with one or more arguments.
 For example,
 ```